Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

     ```

 <a name="resourceusage_get"></a>
-## Getting Battery Usage Information of Resource
+## Get Battery Usage Information of Resource

 To get the battery usage information related to the resource ID: